ChristianDevOpsProjects/movie-api-CI-CD/README.md

 CI/CD: GitHub Actions

-Optional: Run Kubernetes locally with k3d or kind
+You can also run this locally on Kubernetes using k3d or kind
 .

 🚀 Getting Started
-1. Run Locally with Docker
+Run Locally with Docker
 # Build the Docker image
 docker build -t movie-api:latest ./app